cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - client_identity, the optional encoded client identity, which is set to client_public_key if not specified.
 - client_public_key, the client's public key.
-- server_info, optional application-specific information sent encrypted and authenticated to the client.
 - ke1, a KE1 message structure.
 - credential_response, a CredentialResponse structure.

 Output:
 - ke2, A KE2 structure.
-- client_info, the optional client_info sent unencrypted to the server, only authenticated with client_mac in KE3.

 Steps:
 1. server_nonce = random(Nn)